Yash-2405/Capestone-project/README.md

 7. **Interim Feedback**: Schedule periodic reviews and feedback sessions with your instructor or peers to stay on track and address any challenges early.
 8. **Advanced Analytics**: Towards the end of the project, explore integrating machine learning models for predictive analytics to enhance your insights.
 9. **Documentation and Reporting**: Maintain thorough documentation of your processes and findings.
 Prepare clear and concise reports to present your results effectively.

+Also we will be providing the datasets as well as the alternative codes inorder enhance your understanding.